Pyxis: A ground-based demonstrator for formation-flying optical interferometry: Metrology System

 \section{Metrology System}

-One of the primary goals of \textit{Pyxis} is to demonstrate a metrology system capable of sustaining satellite formation flight at an adequate level to make precise interferometric measurements. \textit{Pyxis}'s distance metrology approach is divided into two broad parts: a coarse metrology system that measures the large distances between the platforms, and a fine metrology system that complements the coarse metrology using interferometry and fringe patterns to achieve the necessary sub-wavelength precision.
+One of the primary goals of \textit{Pyxis} is to demonstrate a metrology system capable of sustaining satellite formation flight at an adequate level to make precise interferometric measurements. \textit{Pyxis}'s distance metrology approach is divided into two broad parts: a coarse metrology system that measures the \red{platform positions with respect to the chief in 3 dimensions}, and a fine metrology system that complements the coarse metrology using interferometry and fringe patterns to achieve the necessary sub-wavelength precision.
 The fine metrology system concept was already described in Lagadec et. al (2020)\cite{Lagadec2020}.
 This system is not yet fully commissioned, in particular with a decision point remaining as to whether temperature stabilised Fabry-Perot laser diodes are enough, or if three single frequency laser diodes are required.
 However, the combination of coarse metrology described below, combined with a fringe search (see Section~\ref{sec:fringe_tracking_control}) using starlight will be enough for initial on-sky fringes.